 The special fee generating park areas can make city beautification and tourism self sustaining.

 Health, Fire and Police however are firmly in the grip of statist monopolists.
 There are no policies for dispute resolution organisations, vigilanties or concealed carry to reduce crime.
-Neither are their options for insurance or charity based fire services.
+Neither are there options for insurance or charity based fire services.
 So also with health.

 You can legalise recreational drugs but weirdly that actually increases the policing budget.